SurendraR/dotnettemplate/README.md

 # Uninstall template using below command.
 Navigate to project path and run below command.

-dotnet new uninstall 'project path'
+dotnet new uninstall <project path>